lseseri/RecipeRatings/README.md

   frameborder="0"
 ></iframe>

-Next, I wanted to test if the missingness of `rating` depends on the `mintues` column, which is how long it takes to make a recipe.
-For this permutation test, I used a significant level of 0.05.
-To determine what test statistic to use I created a graph to compare the null and non-null rating distribution on how long it took to make the recipe.
+Next, I wanted to test if the missingness of `rating` depends on the `minutes` column, which is how long it takes to make a recipe.
+For this permutation test, I used a significance level of 0.05.
+To determine what test statistic to use, I created a graph to compare the null and non-null rating distribution on how long it took to make the recipe.

 <iframe
   src="assets/missingness-min-dist-1.html"